the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-coworking.md

-(ch-coworking-organisation)=
+(cl-remote-collab-coworking)=
-# Organising coworking call for your community
+# Organising Online Coworking Calls

-If you would like to set up coworking calls for your community, you can repurpose and adapt the format, templates, and materials discussed in this chapter to support your teams and communities.

-Practices described here are what we use in _The Turing Way_, but there are more ways to run such coworking calls.
+> The concept of coworking is generally associated with the practice of sharing physical office space with different people who work independently such as remote employees or freelancers.
+> This allows people, who otherwise may feel isolated while working alone at home, to use traditional office setups, create a work routine, and build a sense of companionship with others who they share their office spaces with.
+- {ref}`The Turing Way Coworking Calls<ch-coworking>`

 Below, I describe different aspects that you should take into consideration when planning or designing your coworking calls.

+In our Community Handbook, we discuss coworking calls hosted for _The Turing Way__ community.
+To set up coworking calls for your community, you can repurpose and adapt the format, templates, and materials discussed in our chapter on {ref}`Coworking Calls<ch-coworking>` to support your teams and communities.

 ## Designing a format the works for you